Wolfgang (wrestler)

 Barry Young (born 3 December 1986) is a Scottish professional wrestler.
-He is currently signed to WWE, where he performs on the NXT brand, under the ring name Wolfgang and he is currently one-half of the NXT Tag Team Champion with Mark Coffey in their first reign.
+He is best known for his time in WWE, where he performed on the NXT brand, under the ring name Wolfgang.
+He was a member of Gallus and is a former NXT Tag Team champion with stable mate Mark Coffey, as well as being a former tag team champion in now defunct NXT UK brand alongside Mark Coffey.